Simple Tips, Tricks and Techniques to Help You Last Longer in Bed

-Sexual tension is a real thing – and if we don’t get release through sex or masturbation, the ‘pressure’ inside us starts to build.
-In this state, our bodies will be hypersensitive and will respond instantly, making it more likely for us to become aroused and ‘blow it’ in a matter of moments.
+Does masturbating make you last longer?
+The simple answer is ‘yes’.
+If we don’t get sexual release through sex or masturbation, the ‘sexual pressure’ inside us starts to build.
+In this state, our bodies will be hypersensitive, making it more likely that we’ll orgasm prematurely.

-The solution is simple: try to get rid of that sexual tension by having sex or masturbating more often – ideally no less than once per week.
-But when it comes to masturbation, be careful: it’s important not to rush through the process.
-If you do this, you may be accidentally training yourself to ejaculate quickly, which could lead to premature ejaculation.
+Try having sex or masturbating more often – ideally no less than once per week.
+But when it comes to masturbation, it’s important not to rush through the process.
+Why?
+You may be accidentally training yourself to ejaculate quickly, which could lead to premature ejaculation.